Oak Hill Country Club

-Oak Hill Country Club is a country club in the northeastern United States, located in the Town of Pittsford, New York, a suburb southeast of Rochester.
+Oak Hill Country Club is a country club in Pittsford, New York, United States, a suburb southeast of Rochester.
 Founded in 1901, and best known for its East golf course, the club has hosted multiple major championships.
 The club facilities are listed on the National Register of Historic Places.

 History

 The club has a rich history of golf, starting out in 1901 as only 9 holes on 85 acre on the banks of the Genesee River in Rochester.
 The clubhouse was no more than a converted farm house.
 At the time, golf was a relatively new sport in America, and as popularity of the sport grew, so did the country club.

 By 1921, Oak Hill had doubled in size and had a new clubhouse, so when the University of Rochester proposed a land swap in 1921, it was a tough decision for members.
 However, the country club decided to take the university up on their offer, and moved the club to a 355 acre plot in nearby Pittsford.

 This decision ended up benefiting Oak Hill, the University of Rochester, and the City of Rochester.
 Now with triple the land of the old country club, Oak Hill had room for two 18-hole courses.
 Designed by Donald Ross, they became the East Course and the West Course.
 Local physician and civic personality John Ralston Williams cultivated and planted tens of thousands of oak trees among the fairways and roughs on what once was a farmed-out field.